 The Southside Studio is located at the corner of Liberty and Sinclair Streets.
 It remains the home of Sierra Nevada Journeys, a science-education nonprofit organization serving Nevada and California, and it will also expand the space available for early-stage entrepreneurial companies engaged with the Innevation Center.

-Contact for the K-12 Robotics Center is Crystal Harvey, assistant director of the Innevation Center at firstname.lastname@example.org.
-Contact for volunteers, organizations or businesses wanting to be involved is Caroline Hanson, EDAWN regional robotics coordinator at email@example.com.
+To contact the K-12 Robotics Center, email the Innevation Center.
+For volunteers, organizations or businesses wanting to be involved, email Caroline Hanson, EDAWN regional robotics coordinator.